The population and housing forecast for Riverina region

 The remaining areas of the SA4 contribute 1,896 persons to the overall population of the SA4, experiencing relatively little growth over the period, with many areas being fairly stable.
 The more rural areas of the SA4 are forecast to experience an ageing of the population over the period.
 This is mainly because younger adults and school leavers are more likely to leave, attracted to Sydney or Melbourne, or alternatively into larger regional centres (such as Wagga Wagga).

-What share of Australia's growth will occur in the Western Australian Outback?
+What share of Australia's growth will occur in the Riverina SA4?

-Read our forecast results and analysis for Western Australia to learn more about how the different drivers of population change affect the distribution of growth throughout the state.
+Read our forecast results and analysis for Riverina to learn more about how the different drivers of population change affect the distribution of growth throughout the state.

 Forecast results